Toronto Premium Outlets

 At Toronto Premium Outlets you’ll score between 25% and 70% discounts on clothing, shoes, home goods, kidswear, handbags, skincare and specialty foods.
 If you’re in the market for men’s fashion, scour casual favourites like GAP, American Eagle and Roots, or save some money on top brands like Prada, Diesel or Hugo Boss.
 Women’s fashion shops include the always popular Guess and Old Navy, plus designer labels like Saint Laurent, Gucci and Balenciaga.

 Handbags, sunglasses, shoes, jewellery and other accessories are always some of the most expensive products at designer stores.
-At Toronto Premium Outlets, you can browse several brands and save on these items, and maybe find yourself or someone else a gift!
+At Toronto Premium Outlets, you can browse several brands and save on these items.
 These shops include Tory Burch, ECCO, Burberry, Jimmy Choo, Coach, Furla, Michael Kors, Salvatore Ferragamo, Swarovski, Ted Baker and more.

 Near the township of Georgetown is the small heritage museum, Devereaux House.
 This restored Victorian-era home was built in the 1860s and features a replica of what life was like in the region at that time.
 If you want to escape the mall for a meal, Georgetown is the largest community in Halton Hills and where you’ll find several restaurants, cafes and bars.

 Close to the mall is Hornby Glen Golf Course, a public golf course with a restaurant.
-You can also stop at the Dorland-Haight Galleries, an art gallery that features local Canadians’ work plus those from around the world, mainly Eastern Europe.
+You can also stop at the Dorland-Haight Galleries, an art gallery that features local Canadians’ work plus those from around the world.